-Larry's Corner is a talk show where "Larry" interviews his average and uninteresting friends from his youth who all have childish stunts.
-At first, only half entertained by this concept but then one of the friends (Gary Kroeger) started to fart with his armpits which led to milk streaming out of one of the other friend's nose and the third friend (Sweetchuck) who was introduced as the kid who would drink anything drinks the mild as it streams out of this guys nose while everyone is laughing hysterically in a way that you can't help but laugh along.
+Larry's Corner was a talk show sketch where "Larry" interviewed a few average and uninteresting friends from his youth who all have childish stunts.
+At first, I was only half entertained by this concept, but then one of the friends (Gary Kroeger) started to fart with his armpits.
+This led to milk to stream out of one of the other friend's nose and the third friend (Sweetchuck) who was introduced as the kid who would drink anything drinks the mild as it streams out of this guys nose while everyone is laughing hysterically in a way that you can't help but laugh along.

 Once again, Brad Hall gave us the news.
 This week, Piscopo drops by with sports, and Sweetchuck gets another segment where he bashes the New York Post.

 Jon Cougar then took to the stage to perform Pink Houses.

 Sweetchuck then enters a gun store dressed like a meth head looking punk and asks if he can rent a gun.
 Piscopo plays the owner who attempts to do a bit of a background check but quickly gives in to every excuse that Sweetchuck gives to why he can't comply while obviously being up to no good.